codeVeb/PhpBundle/README.md

 # PhpBundle

-Php Shortcodes/Functions/classes and all related to php etc.
+Php Shortcodes, Functions & Classes and all related to php etc.